 A good way to grow Instagram followers organically and get more exposure, is by tagging other accounts.
 You can do this when you post something that you think will be of interest of certain accounts.
-Most like they will appreciate the gesture and perhaps give you a follow or a mention.
+Most likely they will appreciate the gesture, and perhaps even give you a follow or a mention.

 9. Add a Location to Your Posts